In this topic, you will learn how to create and assign an access control policy in Portnox™

 In the right-hand side pane, click on the Create policy button to create a new policy.

-Note: You can also edit an existing policy by clicking on the ✎ icon on the right-hand side of the selected line that represents the policy.
-The creation and editing processes are almost the same.
+right-hand side of the selected line that represents the policy.
+The creation and editing processes are almost the

 -